-If you are making a claim as a deceased member's personal representative, you will need to contact any pension schemes that the member belonged to or was receiving a pension from.
+If you are making a claim as a deceased member's personal representative, you will need to contact any pension schemes that the member belonged to, or was receiving a pension from.

-The pension scheme administrator will tell you the date and amount of any lump sum benefit paid that will count towards the member's LSDBA.
+The pension scheme administrator will tell you the date and amount of any lump sum benefit paid that will count towards the member's LTA.
+They will also tell you how much of the LTA the lump sum has used.
 The scheme administrator must provide you with this information within three months of the payment.

-If a pension scheme pays a lump sum on the death of the scheme member that counts towards the member's LSDBA, you will need to find out how much LSDBA the member had already used up (in total).
-You can obtain this information from the member's pension scheme(s), and they should provide this information within two months of the request.
+If a pension scheme pays a lump sum on the death of the scheme member that counts towards the member's LTA, you will need to find out how much LTA the member had already used up (in total).
+You can obtain this information from the member's pension scheme(s) and they should provide this information within two months of the request.

-If the member's remaining LSDBA is insufficient to cover payment of any lump sum(s), you must notify HMRC and give them details of the lump sum(s) paid, the scheme(s) that made the payment(s), and the amount by which the member's lump sum and death benefit allowance was exceeded by virtue of the relevant lump sum payment.
+If the member's remaining LTA is insufficient to cover payment of any lump sum(s), you must notify HMRC and give them details of the lump sum(s) paid, the scheme(s) that made the payment(s), and the amount on which the LTA tax charge is payable.